-1. The majority of projects and businesses benefit from availability-based or regulated revenues.
-'Other' includes Family Housing for Service Personnel ('FHSP') (4%), Health (4%), Digital (2%) and Judicial (2%) among other assets.
+- 1. The majority of projects and businesses benefit from availability-based or regulated revenues.
+'Other' includes Family Housing for Service Personnel ('FHSP') (4%), Health (4%), Digital (2%) and Judicial (2%) among other assets. - 2.
+Includes non-concession entities which potentially have a perpetual life but are assumed to have finite lives for this illustration.